tomjoht/learnapidoc/_docs/Introduction to REST APIs/foreward.md

 I wrote this book in kramdown Markdown, using Jekyll.
 I single sourced the content into several outputs: Web, Kindle (Mobi), EPUB, and PDF.
 When you buy the book, you can access any version at any time.
 However, to provide for discoverability online, I decided to leave the web version free.

 I welcome feedback.
-Feel free to drop me a note at tom@idratherbewriting.com.
-And follow my blog at http://idratherbewriting.com.
+Feel free to drop me a note at <a href="mailto=tom@idratherbewriting.com">tom@idratherbewriting.com</a>.
+And follow my blog at [http://idratherbewriting.com](http://idratherbewriting.com).